D4De/cnn-error-classifier/README.md

 # NVBitFI Error Classifier
 This repository contains the classification tools used to analyze NVBitFI's results.
-It produces accurate reports of spatial patterns identified and domains distribution.
-It is also capable of creating visualizations of the identified errors and automatically generate the jsons used by CLASSES to perform error simulation.
+It produces accurate reports of spatial patterns identified and domain distribution.
+It can also create visualizations of the identified errors and automatically generate the JSON files used by CLASSES to perform error simulations.

 # Table of contents